-Company Description: Waste Management Inc. is a Houston-based company that is the largest U.S. trash hauling/disposal concern.
+Company Description: Waste Management Inc. is the largest U.S. trash hauling/disposal concern.

 Fair Value: In calculating fair value, I consider the NPV MMA Differential Fair Value along with these four calculations of fair value, see page 2 of the linked PDF for a detailed description: